Collen-Roller/flydenity/README.md

 ## Running the library

+To run, you can simply include it in your python library using the following

+  from flydenity import parser
+  identifer = parser.ARParser()
+  nation_of_origin = ["AF1234"]

+You can also run it from the command line

+  $ flydenity AF1234
+  {'AF1234': [{'nation': 'United States', 'description': 'general', 'iso codes': "['US', 'USA']"}]}

 ## Stats
 In total, the dataset contains a total of 408 unique regular expressions to describe aircraft tail numbers across 217 unique countries.